-Until the 1960s, people used dot-matrix printers for printing sheets of paper and before them, old-style typewriters were a norm.
+Until the 1960s, people used dot-matrix printers to print sheets of paper; before them, old-style typewriters were the norm.
 While the typewriters offered better print quality, the dot-matrix had the ability to print at a faster speed.
 Thus, choosing one option meant forgoing the characteristics of the other.
-This resulted in a rising need of such devices which could offer the defining characteristics of both these devices combined; the print quality of a typewriter and print speed of dot-matrix printers.
+This resulted in a rising need for such devices which could offer the defining characteristics of both these devices combined; the print quality of a typewriter and the print speed of dot-matrix printers.
 Therefore, in the late 1960s, Laser printers were invented.

 Laser printers are of many types.
-The most commonly used laser printers include A3 laser printers, HP Office Jet printers and color printers.
-Though there are many benefits of using a laser printer instead of any other type, there are some downsides to it too.
+The most commonly used laser printers include A3 laser printers, HP Office Jet printers, and color printers.
+Though there are many benefits of using a laser printer instead of any other type, it has some downsides.
 The pros and cons of using laser printers have been discussed below.

 Pros of Using Laser Printers

 Laser printers offer better printout quality than inkjet and dot matrix printers.
-In fact, laser printers offer high-quality printouts which rarely any other printer type can produce.
+Laser printers offer high-quality printouts, which rarely any other printer type can produce.

 Speed of Printing:

 Laser printers print pages at a very fast speed which makes them really useful for commercial uses.
 A black-and-white laser printer can print approximately 200 pages per minute (PPM), whereas a color laser printer can print 100 pages per minute (PPM).